The Best Things to Do in Matsumoto, Japan

 Matsumoto has four tourist-oriented loop bus lines called The Town Sneakers.
 This bus line costs 200 yen per ride or 500 yen per day if you purchase a one-day pass.
 This one-day pass also includes a 10% discount on admission to Matsumoto Castle.
 These buses operate every 30 minutes.

-In addition to The Town Sneakers, Matsumoto has a number of regular city buses that can take you to additional places within and outside of the tourist hotspots in Matsumoto.
+In addition to The Town Sneakers, Matsumoto has several regular city buses that can take you to additional places within and outside of the tourist hotspots in Matsumoto.

 Matsumoto is also a fairly walkable city with it only taking around 15 minutes to walk from Matsumoto Station to Matsumoto Castle.
 However, there are a few things to do in Matsumoto that are further away and would require public transportation, taxi services, or rental car.

 Last, Matsumoto is a very bicycle-friendly city!
-In fact, we explored a lot of different areas by bike on our first trip to Matsumoto.
+We explored a lot of different areas by bike on our first trip to Matsumoto.
 Some hotels offer bicycle rentals or you can rent bikes for free from multiple places in Matsumoto.
 Here is a helpful guide to free bike rentals in Matsumoto.

 Where to Stay in Matsumoto